dubiousjim/dcron/crontab.markdown

 the editor specified by your EDITOR or VISUAL environment variable (or /usr/bin/vi) to edit the crontab.

+Only users who belong to the same group as the **crontab** binary will be able to install crontabs.
+However it's possible for the superuser to install crontabs for users who don't have the privileges to install them themselves.
 Only the superuser may use the -u or -c switches to specify a different user and/or crontab directory.
-The superuser also has a per-user crontab, saved as /var/spool/cron/root.
+The superuser also has his or her own per-user crontab, saved as /var/spool/cron/root.

 Unlike other cron daemons, this crond/crontab package doesn't try to do